Context

 setup.

-The Context system is still evolving.
-Currently, it only provides access to the working directory.
-Many of the features described below (configuration, output abstraction, structured logging) are planned but not yet implemented.
-See the Future features section for what's coming.
+The Context system is evolving.
+Currently, it provides access to the working directory, cancellation, and output.
+Features described in the Future features section (configuration, structured logging) are planned but not yet implemented.

 What is Context?